brson/brson.github.com/beer/_posts/2020-11-08-toppling-goliath-dorothys-new-world-lager.md

 but kind of betrays the refreshing initial flavor.

-Oh, that funk I think reminds me a bit of a Budweiser or some other cheap American lager that I don't often taste.
+Oh, that funk I think reminds me a bit of a Budweiser or some other cheap American lager that I don't often experience.
 That's interesting and connects with the "new world lager" name.

 So this is kind of like if Budweiser was really good,